-When it does penetrate the church as fire permeates the coal, the church will be what Christ would be to that community were He there in the flesh.
-Cleansed by the fire of sin-consuming agape, the church becomes an extension of Christ's power to redeem lost people.
+When it does impregnate the church as fire permeates the coal, the church will be what Christ would be to that community were He there in the flesh.
+Cleansed by the fire of sin-consuming agape, the church will become an extension of Christ's power to redeem lost people.